Obama Farewell Speech In Chicago A Heartfelt Final Address For Outgoing President

 Presidential farewell addresses often share a few central themes.
 Most include giving thanks to supporters, making an accounting of successes and victories the leader has accumulated during their tenure in the White House, and a bit of wisdom for the future and the leader’s vision for it.
 President Obama’s farewell speech was no exception, in that he did hit all these points, but the Obama farewell speech was also unique simply for the historic nature of his presidency and for the uncertainty with which many look towards the future.

-Peppered throughout the Obama farewell speech were allusions to his accomplishments as President, but he seldom lingered on any one of these points.
+Peppered throughout the Obama farewell speech were allusions to his accomplishments as president, but he seldom lingered on any one of these points.
 He pointed out the Affordable Care Act, known colloquially as Obamacare, a contentious program that he often cites as one of his greatest achievements but is being targeted for repeal by the Republican Party.
 He pointed out economic gains that have been made since he took office in 2009, when the United States faced a daunting and dire economic crisis that has become known as the Great Recession.
 He pointed out successes in the global war against terrorism, claiming that he did all he could to make it more “legal” and transparent, as well as the successful mission to bring Al-Qaida leader Osama bin Laden to justice.
-However, he assured that crowd that it was not only his leadership but the American people themselves, that are responsible for what gains have been made over the past eight years.
+However, he assured that crowd that it was not only his leadership but the American people themselves that are responsible for what gains have been made over the past eight years.

 “America is a better, stronger place than when we started,” Obama said.
 “That’s what you did.”